-- According to the Bill of Exchange Act section 81(3) the words “Not Negotiable” give the drawer/issuer more protection with regard to obtaining information relating to the deposit of such cheque.
+- According to the Bill of Exchange Act section 81(3) the words “Not Negotiable” give the drawer/issuer more protection regarding obtaining information relating to the deposit of such cheque.

-- It is not advisable posting a cheque.
+- It is not advisable to post a cheque.

 - Send cheques by registered mail and in good time to allow for delivery delays.